aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shadoweffect/_index.md

 ```

-the size of the shadow.
+Gets the size of the shadow.
 Range from 0 to 2.0.
 Meaningless in inner shadow.

 **Returns:**
 double